netphantm/Arduino_home_thermostat/README.md

 <img src="https://github.com/netphantm/Arduino_home-thermostat/raw/master/pics/pic-01.png" width="300" align="right" />

-This is an IoT home thermostat made with a WeMos D1 Mini Pro, solid state relays and a 240\*320 touch display, that's also logging to a webserver which offers a nice gauge and a chart.
+This is a smart WiFi IoT home thermostat made from a WeMos D1 Mini Pro, double solid state relays and a 240\*320 touch display that is also logging to a webserver showing a nice gauge and a chart.
 The hysteresis on my old home thermostat is kaputt and the noises it makes by randomly switching on/off are *very* annoying, especially at night.
 The scope here was to do these projects on my own, more or less from scratch and not just buy and install an already built one (see [Links](#Links)).

 I used tzapu's WiFiManager, so I don't have to hard-code the WiFi credentials and local IP address (reflashing it every time I change my WiFi configuration).

-I've used a solid state relay that doesn't make those clicking noises when it turns the heating on or off, and a double one so it interrupts both power lines to the heating system.
+A *silent* solid state relay avoids making those annoying clicking noises when it turns the heating on or off.
+It's a double one for safety reasons, so it interrupts both power lines to the heating system.

 I suppose it could be integrated into [Home Assistant](https://hass.io/) (or anonther home automation system), but I didn't want that.
 I plan to make a nice, resposive web interface for the settings, hosted on my own webserver.
 For now, the crude php version which also controls my other thermostats, is doing the job just fine.